maptime/philadelphia/_posts/2015-4-10-recap-accessibility.md

 ### Resources

-* LeeAnn posted [her slides on the web](http://leekinney.github.io/MaptimePHL/#/) which contains a bunch of links to studies, tools, and standards to guide your accessibility efforts.
+* LeeAnn posted [her slides on the web](http://leekinney.github.io/MaptimePHL/#/) which contains a really nice general introduction to web accessibility, as well as a number of specific tools and approaches to use.

 * [A fantastic blog post about maps and accessibility](http://www.azavea.com/blogs/atlas/2014/12/a-new-vision-for-accessible-maps/) written by Sarah Cordivano.